yiliu1/Yi-Liu_1/README.md

 # Insightdata code challenge

 For this coding challenge, I developed it in python 2.7 on my macbook pro.
-I wtrie all the codes in python and tested it on my macbook.
+I wrote all the codes in python and tested it on my macbook.
 I hope you enjoy reading my code as much as I enjoyed writing it.
 If needed, you can reach me at yiliu1.ubc@gmail.com.

 ## Repo directory structure